 The so-called "Gute-KiTa-Gesetz" (Good KiTa Act) has created standardised regulations in Germany since August 1, 2019.
 Since then, not only families receiving social benefits but also families with a low income are exempt from parental contributions.

 Since 1 August 2013, children from the age of one are legally entitled to receive care and support in a child care facility with a childminder.
 This entitlement does not depend on whether the parents are employed or not.
 It is laid down in the “Kinderförderungsgesetz” (KiföG).
 Children over three years of age have an unrestricted entitlement to child care in a Kita until they enter school.

 How to find the right childcare

 Step 1 - Starting your search: Start with the Internet: Local government websites usually provide a good overview.
 The respective youth office will provide you with information on all aspects of child day care.
 Here you can find out which form of child care is suitable for your child and what costs are involved.
 Alternatively, there are also Internet portals by and for families.

 Step 2 - Making your selection: You can use the family portal to search for points of contact in your area.
 Visit the various local authorities and institutions to find out about child care options.
 Make an appointment for a personal meeting with the educators to get to know the concepts of the respective facility.
 Most facilities also offer introductory sessions for parents and their children.
 Or ask your new neighbours, friends or colleagues if they can recommend a particular facility.

 Step 3 - Registering your child: As soon as you have found a suitable child care centre, you may register your child at that facility.
 Child care spots are scarce in many areas.
 Many facilities have registration deadlines and waiting times.
-Therefore, you may consider to register in advance.
+Therefore, you may consider registering in advance.
 Since the requirements of the admission procedures often vary from place to place, it is advisable to contact several institutions simultaneously.
 The local youth office will also provide information in this regard.